-In a closed wound, no damage to the brain is visible.
-When there is a blow to the head, the skull rocks back and forth and the brain follows, causing nerve fibers to be stretched, twisted or torn.
+In a closed wound injury, no damage to the brain is visible.
+When there is a blow to the head, the skull rocks back and forth and the brain follows, causing nerve fibers to be stretched, twisted, or torn.
 Sometimes, the ridges of the skull can collide, and more damage occurs.
-Arteries and veins in the brain may very well be damaged which allows blood to leak in the brain.
+Arteries and veins in the brain may be damaged allowing blood to leak in the brain.

-They also test the person’s temperature, pulse, breathing rate and responsiveness.
+Medical personnel may also test the person’s temperature, pulse, breathing rate, and responsiveness.
 These initial tests are important in determining how severe a traumatic brain injury could be and in taking steps to prevent secondary damage.
 If the patient is not breathing properly or there’s a worry about lack of blood flow to the brain, administer CPR and sometimes open a person’s airways to make sure he or she is breathing.